zhtiansweet/CourseEnrollment/README.txt

 IDE: IntelliJ
 If you have problems on opening the whole project, please open a new project in your IDE and run the 4 .java files in src folder.

 The class CourseEnroll implements interface EnrollActivity and contains a main function.
+I initialized some courses and students, and generated enrollment activities randomly.
+You could add some courses and students and modify the enrollment activities to play with the system.
 You could add some courses and students and modify the enrollment activities to play with the system.

 The subclasses UndergradStudent and GradStudent inherit from superclass Student.
 And I also designed a class Course.